 As far as the virality factor goes, TikTok is right up there among the best.
 The speed with which it has made inroads into the marketplace gained users, and settled into the minds as well as social media lives of its audience has already made it a big thing.
 But what’s worth knowing is that they are not stopping here.
 TikTok lead capturing ads are making the headlines now.

 TikTok Ads – the Next Big Thing is here!

-Taking a big stride to start appealing to small and big businesses, the TikTok ads is a prospect that sounds very interesting and exciting, especially when you consider the fact that businesses have started to appreciate audience segmentation and targeting more than they ever did before.
-And with such a large audience out there, not leveraging the potential that TikTok ads may have may very well mean leaving out a lot of money on the table.
+Taking a big stride to start appealing to small and big businesses, the TikTok ads sound very interesting and exciting, especially when you consider the fact that businesses have started to appreciate audience segmentation and targeting more than they ever did before.
+And with such a large audience out there, not leveraging the potential that TikTok ads may have very well mean leaving out a lot of money on the table.

 But before we segue onto what TikTok ads can achieve for businesses, it is important to get a background about this app; or if you already know about it, it would not be a bad thing to revisit its workings and look at it from the vantage point of a business person.